NSLS2/recap/README.md

 ## Core concepts

 Data provenance is captured using a combination of `Resources` and `ProcessRuns`.
 A `Resource` is any trackable entity such as samples, raw detector data, or processed data.
-A `ProcessRun` is a workflow that describe interactions with `Resources`.
+A `ProcessRun` is a workflow that describes interactions with `Resources`.
 Typically, `Resources` are inputs and outputs to a `ProcessRun`.
 We can chain multiple `ProcessRuns` together either by using the output `Resource` of one process as the input to another, or re-using the same `Resource` as inputs to different `ProcessRuns`.
-The figure below illustrates how this chain can be created at the MX beamline for a particular set of samples
+The figure below illustrates how this chain can be created at the MX beamline for a particular set of samples.

 <p align="center">
   <img src="docs/img/process_chain.png" alt="Resource Template Schema" />
 </p>

 Circles represent `Resources` and the rounded boxes represent `ProcessRuns`.
 Different phases of the experiment process is represented by dashed boxes.
 By chaining resources together, one can query the database for information such as, given a processing result file, what were the sample preparation conditions?
 This kind of data provenance is particularly useful to build statistical or machine-learning models to optimize sample preparation or even data acquisition parameters.
-The next few sections will dive deeper into the way one can use Recap to define [Resources](#resources) and [ProcessRuns](#processtemplates-and-processruns)
+The next few sections will dive deeper into the way one can use Recap to define [Resources](#resources) and [ProcessRuns](#processtemplates-and-processruns).

 ## Resources